Shivamtiwari6393/INTERPOLATION-CALCULATOR/README.md

 # INTERPOLATION-CALCULATOR

 It works on the Newton-Gregory forword interpolation formula for equal interval.
+Supervised Machine Learning.